monacca1/nuggit/README.md

 ### nuggit clone
-- Clone a repositoy
+- Clone a repository
 - Cloning a repository containing one or more nested submodules with git requires additional steps or arguments to populate the submodules.
-- Cloning a repository containing one or more nested submodules with nuggit is intended to be as simple as cloing a mono-repository with git.
+- Cloning a repository containing one or more nested submodules with nuggit is intended to be as simple as cloning a mono-repository with git.
 - nuggit will perform the additional steps required to fully populate each nested submodule.
 - nuggit clone will also initialize this git repository so that it can be used with the rest of the nuggit commands.
 Specifically it adds a
 .nuggit in the repo root directory to hold nuggit information and data structures.